Home » Calculators » Furnace Recommendation Quiz

 The 80% AFUE furnace gets a bad reputation it doesn’t entirely deserve.
 For the right Hamilton situation, it remains a perfectly sensible choice.
 The key scenario is a home where the existing chimney is in good condition and already serves the furnace — switching to a 96% unit means abandoning that chimney for the furnace (potentially requiring a new liner for the water heater) and running new PVC venting through finished walls or floors.
 In some Hamilton homes, that venting work costs $700–$1,200 and complicates what would otherwise be a simple swap.

-If the chimney liner is recent, the installation is straightforward, and budget is a primary concern, an 80% unit paired with a well-sealed duct system can be a reasonable choice — particularly for homeowners planning to sell within 5 years who won’t fully recover a high-efficiency premium.
+If the chimney liner is recent, the installation is straightforward, and budget is a primary concern, an 80% unit paired with a well-sealed duct system can be a reasonable choice.
+This furnace recommendation is often a practical fit for homeowners planning to sell within 5 years, as they may not fully recover the cost of a high-efficiency upgrade.

 When to Choose a 96% AFUE High-Efficiency Furnace